AcalaNetwork/hardhat-tutorials/liquidation/README.md

 };
 ```

-Let’s take a look at the network configurations:
+Let’s take a look at the our configurations:

 - `optimizer`: optimizer tries to simplify complicated expressions, which reduces both code size and execution cost, i.e., it can reduce gas needed for contract deployment as well as for external calls made to the contract.
 - `url`: Used to specify the RPC endpoint of the network
 - `accounts`: Section to describe how Hardhat should acquire or derive the EVM accounts
-- `mnemonic`: Mnemonic used to derive the accounts. **Add your mnemonic here**
+- `mnemonic`: Mnemonic used to derive the accounts. __Add your mnemonic here__
 - `path`: Derivation path to create the accounts from the mnemonic
 - `chainId`: Specific chain ID of the Mandala chain.
 The value of `595` is used for both, local development network as well as the public test network
 - `timeout`: An override value for the built in transaction response timeout.
 It is needed only on the public test network